aws-samples/snow-transfer-tool/README.md

 ### gen_list

 This command helps you separate large data set by total size.
 It traverses your src directory recursively and produces multiple file partition lists.
 Each line of a partition file is the absolute path of a file that stores inside your src directory.
-The sum of the file size of one partition file will not be larger that the max-size you configured.
+The sum of the file size of one partition file will not be larger than the max-size you configured.

 For example, consider directory  `/data` contains 10 file 1.txt, 2.txt, ..., 10.txt.
 Each .txt file has the file size of 10 mb.
 If we set the max-size to 30mb.
 The output will be 4 partition files that have following contents: